Panasonic LX100 versus Sony RX100 IV

 - Easier fill-in: Has a small integrated flash to brighten shadows of backlit subjects.

 - More modern: Was introduced somewhat (8 months) more recently.

-If the count of individual advantages (bullet points above) is taken as a guide, the RX100 IV emerges as the winner of the match-up (7 : 5 points).
+If the count of individual advantages (bullet points above) is taken as a guide, the RX100 IV emerges as the winner of the match-up (8 : 5 points).
 However, the relative importance of the various individual camera aspects will vary according to personal preferences and needs, so that you might like to apply corresponding weights to the particular features before making a decision on a new camera.